THE WORLD'S MOST UNIQUELY PRODUCTIVE PERSONALITY PROFILES.

 In today's high-speed-change world, surprise is a permanent growth industry.
-The authors of Evergreen call it "thrownness"—as in "being tossed in the middle of, without warning or preparation."
+The authors of Evergreen: Playing a Continuous Comeback Business Game call it "thrownness"—as in "being tossed in the middle of, without warning or preparation."

 Their desire for their reader is to become "more probable" in the face of change.
 More probable than opposing forces, opposing odds, opposing processes of confusion and resistance.
 They believe cutting-edge business players are more effective as "enzymes" (promoting change by fully and strategically participating in it) than "catalysts" (promoting change without bothering to change much themselves).
 The strategies they describe for improving both "the odds of thrownness" and enzymatic leadership abilities stress a Responsible Adventurer's approach: be smart, be bold, be fair.